28 May 1926 coup d'état: Aftermath

 On 30 May, President Bernardino Machado appointed José Mendes Cabeçadas as head of government and minister of every ministry and on the following day transferred his powers, as president, to Cabeçadas.

 On 6 June, General Gomes da Costa marched on Lisbon's Avenida da Liberdade along with 15,000 men, being acclaimed by the people of the city.
 Five days later, on 11 June, Cabeçadas' units in Santarém demobilized.
 On 17 June, Gomes da Costa mobilized his units and demanded Cabeçadas' resignation.
-Cabeçada resigned and transferred his powers to Gomes da Costa.
+Cabeçadas resigned and transferred his powers to Gomes da Costa.
 Gomes da Costa then tried to get the ministers associated with Sinel de Cordes to resign.
 Yet, on 8 June a group of generals and colonels tried to get Gomes da Costa to accept a formal position of President, but he declined and was imprisoned on the following day.
 Two days later he was deported to the Azores.
 General Óscar Carmona was appointed head of government and the Ditadura Nacional began.